TobiasWalle/isomorphic-validator/README.md

 }

-// Create config or just leave empty to use defaults const config: ValueValidatorConfig = {
+// Create config or just leave empty to use defaults const config: PartialValueValidatorConfig = {
   errorMapping: {
     required: {
       notDefined: 'This field is required'